I

 Momma would fry up some hog meat,

-To go with the eggs and make some buttermilk
+To go with the eggs and make some buttermilk biscuits.

 With fresh butter and fresh cow's milk to drink.